Title Release date

 2 Got To Get You Into My Life from Revolver.
 Imagine, if you will, a teenage boy home alone in the late 1960s playing a great album.
 This McCartney song comes on, and he’s enjoying it well enough.
 But as it gets to the final chorus, he starts slowly increasing the volume, making the horn so resplendent in his ears and down his spinal column that he practically weeps for joy.

 1 Tomorrow Never Knows from Revolver.
-So the stereo is pretty loud when the last song, by Lennon, comes on, and he’s utterly transfixed by the backwards tape, the chanting.
+So the stereo is pretty loud when the last song, by Lennon, comes on, and he’s utterly transfixed by the backward tape, the chanting.
 Totally mesmerizing.
 Ultimately, the bass/drum section could be applied to any number of Beatles songs.
 Try singing A Hard Day’s Night or any number of other songs to it; it works.
 I realized this when I heard the LOVE album, and the mashup of Within You Without You with Tomorrow Never Knows really elevated my appreciation of the former, and in doing so, stoked my appreciation for the latter.
 Heck, it even goes with Jingle Bells.
 Some background on one of the most audacious recordings the Beatles would ever attempt.

 Well, that was fun.
 Or something.